Breaking Parameter Degeneracies in a Magnetically Charged Black Hole Embedded in a Hernquist Dark-Matter Halo: A Multi-Observable Analysis: Introduction

+In this paper we give a unified analysis of the magnetically charged NED-Hernquist black hole, with emphasis on the parameter degeneracy structure.
+We derive the scalar, electromagnetic, and axial gravitational QNMs using a high-order WKB method with Pad\'e resummation~\cite{Iyer1987,Konoplya2003,Matyjasek:2026}, and map four complementary observables simultaneously onto the $(g/M,\,\alpha/M)$ parameter plane.
+We show that the degeneracy contours are mutually non-parallel, with slopes $d\alpha/dg$ differing by a factor of approximately five between the shadow and the eikonal QNM channel, so that their combination breaks the degeneracy and simultaneously constrains both parameters.
+We also provide an independent verification that the metric of Ref.~\cite{Jha2025NED} satisfies the Einstein field equations with the correct source terms (Appendix~\ref{app:verification}).

-The paper is organized as follows.
-Section~\ref{sec:metric} reviews the NED--Hernquist geometry.
-Section~\ref{sec:shadow} studies the shadow in a first-order expansion at fixed asymptotic mass.
+The paper is structured as follows.
+The NED-Hernquist geometry is described in Section~\ref{sec:metric}.
+Section~\ref{sec:shadow} studies the shadow at fixed asymptotic mass.
 Section~\ref{sec:deflection} derives the weak deflection angle.
-Section~\ref{sec:perturbations} presents the perturbation equations and the WKB method.
-Section~\ref{sec:results} discusses the numerical QNM spectrum and its connection with the shadow.
+Section~\ref{sec:perturbations} presents the perturbation equations and the WKB method, and discusses the QNM spectrum and its connection with the shadow.
 Section~\ref{sec:neutrino} develops the neutrino-annihilation formalism.
+Section~\ref{sec:degeneracy} discusses parameter degeneracy and multi-observable constraints.
 Section~\ref{sec:conclusions} summarizes our results.
 We use units $G=c=\hbar=1$.